katerebekah/csharp-dotnet-milestones/1-foundations/resources/FND_REGEX.md

 french fries
 ```

-Any character class that contains a lowercase `f` will match the first letter in `french`:
+Any character class that contains a lowercase `f` will match the first letter in the word `french`:

 ```
 [abdef] # This works